When you go on a personal journey, you can use all the help that you can get.

 The method here is to group habits (or changes) together and then view them not as individual tasks, but as one whole thing.
 This makes it easier to commit to those changes, rather than having a to-do list that stretches from your hands to Neptune.
 By adding this system to your life, you will be less overwhelmed, and therefore less stressed.
 You will then be able to better manage your time, relationships, business, and health.

 Best of all, these tasks take no more than 5 minutes to complete!
-This will certainly improve your quality of life.
+This will certainly improve your health and quality of life.
 It is one of the most well-rounded self-help books out there.

 The Secret, Rhonda Byrne